Hixie/isd/servers/src/README.md

 followed by an error code from this list:

    'invalid message': message was incorrect in some way.
-For example, sending a `play` message to an asset that is not owned by the player, with a command that is only valid for player-owned assets, will return this (see [systems-server/README.md]).
+For example, sending a `play` message to an asset that is owned by another player, with a command that is only valid for player-owned assets, will return this (see [systems-server/README.md]).
+(See also 'not owner'.)

    'inadequate password': the password did not fulfill the requirements described in [login-server/README.md].